sliverspell/goblinthemes/README.md

 # What is goblinthemes?
-Goblin themes are my CSS theme modifications for the aweson goblin notebook https://www.the-goblin.net/notebook
+Goblin themes are my CSS theme modifications for the awesome goblin notebook https://www.the-goblin.net/notebook

 ## How can I use it?